DaniMori/ecs-outcomes/doc/other/checklist.md

 - [ ] Section "Syntax used to create the variable" includes the syntax

-- [ ] All the variables used in the syntax iare referred to by their complete name, including suffix `_s\<followup\>` (where `\<followup\> = \<ola\> - 1`)
+- [ ] All the variables used in the syntax are referred to by their complete name, including suffix `_s\<followup\>` (where `\<followup\> = \<ola\> - 1`)

 - [ ] Section "Syntax used to create the variable" includes descriptives of ALL